People's Volunteer Army: Discipline and political control

 The discipline of the PVA was strict by Western standards, a notable improvement when compared to the Nationalist and warlord armies that ruled the country from 1912 until 1949.
 Discipline was applied universally within the army, with the Chinese Communist Party (CCP) members expected to be punished more than non-Party soldiers for the same infraction.
 Beatings and abuses were forbidden by regulations.
 Although capital punishment was enforced for disobeying certain orders, it was rarely used in accordance with the Chinese traditions.
 Normally, public shamings and political indoctrination camps were the preferred methods for dealing with serious infractions such as desertion, and the punished were expected to return to frontline duty with their original units.

-Like the Soviet Army, political and military officers formed a dual chain of command within the PVA, and this arrangement could be found as low as the company level.
+Like the Soviet Army, political and military officers formed a dual chain of command within the PVA, and this dual-command structure existed as low as the company level.
 Political officers were in charge of the control and the morale of the troops, and they were often expected to act like role models in combat.
 Unlike other communist armies of the same period, although the political officers had authority over military officers on combat decisions, the military officers could issue orders without political officers' approval.
 Similarly, the line between military and political officers were often blurred in the PVA, since the political officers often had extensive military experiences while most military officers were senior Party members within a unit.

 Besides the political officers, Party members and Party candidates also enforced political controls within the ranks.
 Squads were often divided into three-man fireteams, with each fireteam led by a Party member or a Party candidate.
 Group meetings were frequently used to maintain unit cohesion, and within the meetings public shamings and criticisms were conducted to raise morale and to indoctrinate soldiers.

 The by-product of the tight political control within the PVA is that it relied on the presence of the Party members within its ranks to be combat effective.
 A PVA unit could disintegrate once the Party members were either killed or wounded in action.
 Also, the tight political control created a general dissatisfaction amongst the Chinese ranks.
 Constant political indoctrination and high peer pressure were required to maintain high morale for each soldier.

 According to The Korean War, written by Matthew Bunker Ridgway, the commander-in-chief of the UN forces, the positive evaluation of the Chinese Army's good treatment of prisoners is completely different from the KPA's policy of abusing prisoners.
 He positively praised the Chinese army as a disciplined army and a respectable enemy.
 During the Korean War, the US front-line combat forces also spoke highly of the fighting will of the PVA.